 Wine rated (2022 guide) 88/100 (Good wine)

-Production of La Chapelle de Potensac 2019 was halved because vines deemed to have been planted in unsuitable locations were uprooted.
-The result of this drastic selection of raw materials is an improvement in quality.
-Notes of cherries, sweet berries, and forest floor precede a medium-bodied to full-bodied palate that is ample and vibrant, framed by powdery tannins that assert themselves on the slightly grippy finish.
-2021-2035
+Production of the 2019 La Chapelle de Potensac was cut in half because vines believed to have been planted on unsuitable sites were uprooted.
+This drastic selection of raw materials has resulted in improved quality.
+Notes of cherries, sweet berries, and forest floor give way to a medium- to full-bodied palate that is ample and vibrant, framed by powdery tannins that assert themselves on the slightly grippy finish.
+2021–2035

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France